tiangolo/poetry-version-plugin/README.md

 When using this plugin, that `version` config won't be used, but Poetry still requires it to be present in the `pyproject.toml`.

-To make it more obvious that you are not really using that `version` you can set it to `0`.
+To make it more evident that you are not using that `version` you can set it to `0`.

 ```toml
 [tool.poetry]